Euphredes/Greanleaf/README.txt

 this train only moves forward.

 VI.
-when walking, i envision orbs of light being absorbed into my body.
+when walking, I envision orbs of light being absorbed into my body.

 VII.
-when sitting or laying down, i envision the tides of the beach being absorbed into my body.
+when sitting or laying down, I envision the tides of the beach being absorbed into my body.

 VIII.
-when sitting or laying down, i envision being bound by chains into stillness.
+when sitting or laying down, I envision being bound by chains into stillness.

 IX.
-walking is how i earn what i show up for.
+walking is how I earn what I show up for.

 X.
-i let my body and mind become loose or limp, so she can control my motor skills.
+I let my body and mind become loose or limp, so she can control my motor skills.

 XI.
-i scratch and rub something to charge it.
+I scratch and rub something to charge it.

 XII.
-whenever i tap on something, there must be words assigned to each motion. this builds a secure connection between me and her.
+whenever I tap on something, there must be words assigned to each motion. this builds a secure connection between me and her.